Who We Are

 The former church of St Simon’s also had a unique ministry in the heart of Toronto, known particularly for its choral music.
 In 1989, the parish opened its doors to the growing needs of the community by starting a men’s shelter, the first Out of the Cold in Canada.
 With 80 beds, two meals a day, medical care and fellowship, the shelter operates 365 days per year.

-We, the combined church of St. Peter and St. Simon The Apostle are blessed to have renewed energy, a vibrant parish life, new members and excitement for the future.
-Situated on Bloor Street with Rosedale to the north, St Jamestown to the south, and Cabbagetown to the East, with a range of housing, businesses small and large, hospitals, long-term care homes and so much more, SPSSTA are a parish in one of, if not the most, diverse and densely populated communities in the country.
+We, the combined church of St. Peter and St. Simon-the-Apostle are blessed to have renewed energy, a vibrant parish life, new members and excitement for the future.
+Situated on Bloor Street with Rosedale to the north, St Jamestown to the south, the Church and Wellesley Village to the west, and Cabbagetown to the East, with a range of housing, businesses small and large, hospitals, long-term care homes and so much more, SPSS are a parish in one of, if not the most, diverse and densely populated communities in the country.

-In 2018 SPSSTA is taking part in the “Growing Healthy Stewards” programme.
+In 2018 SPSS is taking part in the “Growing Healthy Stewards” program.
 This was created in the diocese for churches in the diocese and is proven way to help parishes become stronger and healthier.
 Moveta Nanton has taken on the ministry of Stewardship Team Chair.

 Stewardship is more than fundraising; it is a way of life that involves our time, talent and treasure.
 We invite you to think very seriously about this crucial aspect of our life together.